 They can also try:

-Learn more about stress and how to manage it here.
+Learn more about stress and how to manage it.

 Just over a third of people who have migraine headaches say that certain types of weather sometimes bring about a migraine attack.

 Research on the role of weather patterns in triggering migraine headaches is so far inconclusive.
-However, studies suggest that some people with migraines may be sensitive to the following weather changes:
+However, studies suggest that some people with migraine may be sensitive to the following weather changes:

 Other potential migraine triggers may include:

 If possible, a person with migraine should eat regularly and drink plenty of fluids.
-They should also aim for 7–8 hours of sleep per night.
+They should also aim for 7 to 8 hours of sleep daily.

 People who have migraine attacks at least once per week may want to consider preventive therapy.